001 American Made Whistles – Variety

 police whistles

-In this SPOTLIGHT we have just touched on a variety of American designed and manufactured whistles.
+On this SPOTLIGHT we have just touched on a variety of American designed and manufactured whistles.
 There are many more right now to be studied, discussed, and shown.
 Hopefully, these will continue to surface.

 British whistles have dominated the collecting field, but this no longer needs to be the case.
 France has outstanding and sometimes extremely artistic whistles, that are not often seen outside their country.
+Germany has fine whistles to be discovered and had large whistle making companies.
+They are quite hard to find post war times, perhaps having been melted down or recycled for armaments, however, they do surface.

 This is not to mention robust well-crafted German and French torpedo sirens of different models.
 Argentina has produced some interesting examples of a variety of whistles and models, as has China of which we probably have not scratched the surface of, when it comes to vintage whistles.
+Our focus is mainly on metal whistles.

 TWG